hzi-bifo/SDplots/Software/README.md

 The output consists of the following files:

 * **data.significant_positions.pdf**  SD plots of the significant positions
-* **data** This folder contains the input data as well as data generated during the calculation.
+* **data** This folder contains the input data as well as intermediate data generated during the calculation.
-* **output**  This folder contains further output and provides deeper insight into the results.
+* **output**  This folder contains further output and provides statistics about the frequencies of sweep-related changes.
     * **data.all_positions.pdf** SD plots of all positions
-    * ...
 * **positionplots** This folder contains SD plots for every single position.
-If a position shows no mutations in the given data, no plot will be shown in the respective pdf.
+If no amino acid change is detected at a position, the respective position plot will be empty.

 ---
 ## Docker Advanced